parse-community/Parse-SDK-Flutter/README.md

         keyApplicationId,
         keyParseServerUrl);
 ```
-if you want to use secure storage also that's allow using sdk on desktop application
+if you want to use secure storage or use the Flutter web/desktop SDK, please change to the below instance of CoreStorage as it has no dependencies on Flutter.
 ```dart

 await Parse().initialize(